qua-platform/py-qua-tools/qualang_tools/control_panel/README_vna.md

 ```

 ## List of functions
-* ```vna_mode = VNA(config, qe, op, Q=None)``` - Gets a QUA configuration, a corresponding quantum element and an associated
+* ```vna_mode = VNA(config, element, operation, Q=None)``` - Gets a QUA configuration, a corresponding element and an associated
 operation and creates one quantum machine behaving like a VNA.
   * config - A python dictionary containing the QUA configuration.
-  * qe - Quantum element, defined in the configuration, used for subsequent measurements ('readout_res' for example).
+  * element - element, defined in the configuration, used for subsequent measurements ('readout_res' for example).
-  * op - Operation, defined in the configuration and associated to the quantum element, used to perform subsequent
+  * operation - Operation, defined in the configuration and associated to the element, used to perform subsequent
   measurements ('readout_pulse' for example).
   * Q - Quality factor of the resonator under study used to estimate its relaxation time.
 * ```add_spectrum_analyzer(bandwidth)``` - Adds a spectrum analyzer measurement to the vna_mode, that will acquire
-raw signals outputed by the quantum element and derive its FFT.
+raw signals outputed by the element and derive its FFT.
 The correponding results are stored in the dictionary
 my_vna.results['SA'] with the following keys: 'f' for the frequency in Hz, 'raw' for the raw ADC data in V and 'fft' for
 the corresponding FFT in V.
   * bandwidth - Measurement bandwidth defining the measurement pulse duration as pulse_length = 2/bandwidth